Recognizing and Overcoming Emotional Abuse: A Path to Freedom, and Empowerment

 • Manipulating: This involves using guilt, shame, gaslighting, blame-shifting, or fear to get the victim to do what you want, to become confused, or to think they are wrong.

-• Constant Criticism: The abusive partner consistently finds fault with the victim, making disparaging remarks about their appearance, intelligence, or capabilities.
+• Destructive Criticism: The abusive partner constantly finds fault with the victim, making disparaging remarks about their appearance, intelligence, or capabilities.
 They may belittle the victim's efforts, demeaning them in private or in front of others.

 • Gaslighting: The abuser manipulates the victim's perception of reality, often denying or invalidating their experiences, emotions, or memories.
 This leaves the victim doubting their own sanity and feeling confused about what happened or what is true or false.